-LPN 225 Maternity, Pediatric, and Mental Health Nursing 6 credit hours 2/2/2
+Maternity, Pediatric, and Mental Health Nursing

 This course transfers student skills to the care of the client in more complex settings including and beyond the supervised structured clinical laboratory setting.
 Integrated throughout the course are concepts of therapeutic communication, nutrition, ethical practice, cultural diversity, spirituality, documentation, and pharmacotherapeutics.
 Special concentration is on nursing care of the young family, including maternity, neonatal, and pediatric clients with emphasis on growth and development.
 Best practices and evidence-based practices are incorporated.
 Social problems such as domestic abuse will be discussed.
 Care of clients of any age with mental health problems is also introduced.
 Critical thinking skills continue to be honed in various settings with varying clients.
 The supervised structured clinical nursing laboratory and supervised selected clinical experiences in various health care settings are provided concurrently.
 Beginning principles of delegation and supervision are introduced, and related skills are practiced.
 Simulation activities and case studies are incorporated.
-Prerequisite(s): Matriculation in the PN program; LPN 125, Fundamentals of Nursing Care II.
+Prerequisite(s): Matriculation in the PN program; LPN 215, Fundamentals of Nursing Care II.